akaliutau/spark-recipes/spark-core/README.md

 ﻿## About
-This module contains contains code written to demonstrate rudimentary functionality of Spark framework.
+This module contains code written to demonstrate rudimentary functionality of Spark framework.
 Usually it does not require extra functionality to run, such as external databases, etc

 ## Building and Running the code